kamranahmedse/developer-roadmap/src/data/roadmaps/postgresql-dba/content/102-rdbms-concepts/100-object-model/105-data-types.md

-# Data Types

 # Data Types in PostgreSQL

-As a PostgreSQL Database Administrator (DBA), it's essential to understand the various data types that can be used when designing and maintaining databases.
-This section provides an overview of the main data types used in PostgreSQL and some examples of how they can be utilized.
+PostgreSQL supports a wide range of data types that allow you to store various kinds of information in your database.
+In this section, we'll take a look at some of the most commonly used data types and provide a brief description of each.
+This will serve as a useful reference as you work with PostgreSQL.

 ## Numeric Data Types

-These are used for storing numeric values (integers and decimals).
-PostgreSQL has several types of numeric data types.

-### Integer Types:
+PostgreSQL offers several numeric data types to store integers and floating-point numbers:

-- `smallint`: 2-byte integer with a range of -32,768 to 32,767.
+- **`smallint`**: A 2-byte signed integer that can store numbers between -32,768 and 32,767.
-- `integer`: 4-byte integer with a range of -2,147,483,648 to 2,147,483,647.
-Also known as `int`.
+- **`integer`**: A 4-byte signed integer that can store numbers between -2,147,483,648 and 2,147,483,647.
-- `bigint`: 8-byte integer with a range of -9,223,372,036,854,775,808 to 9,223,372,036,854,775,807.
+- **`bigint`**: An 8-byte signed integer that can store numbers between -9,223,372,036,854,775,808 and 9,223,372,036,854,775,807.

-### Decimal/Floating Point types:

-- `decimal`: Variable precision with optional scale, exact numeric value storage.
-Also known as `numeric`.
+- **`decimal`**: An exact numeric type used to store numbers with a lot of digits, such as currency values.
+You can specify the precision and scale for this type.
+- **`numeric`**: This is an alias for the `decimal` data type.
-- `real`: 4-byte floating-point number, 6 decimal digits precision.
-Also known as `float4`.
+- **`real`**: A 4-byte floating-point number with a precision of 6 decimal digits.
-- `double precision`: 8-byte floating-point number, 15 decimal digits precision.
-Also known as `float8`.
+- **`double precision`**: An 8-byte floating-point number with a precision of 15 decimal digits.

 ## Character Data Types

-These data types are used for storing text or string values.
+These data types are used to store text or string values:

-- `character(n)`: Fixed-length character string, padded with spaces if necessary.
-Also known as `char(n)`.
+- **`char(n)`**: A fixed-length character string with a specified length `n`.
-- `character varying(n)`: Variable-length character string with a maximum length of `n`.
-Also known as `varchar(n)`.
+- **`varchar(n)`**: A variable-length character string with a maximum length of `n`.
-- `text`: Variable-length character string with unlimited length.
+- **`text`**: A variable-length character string with no specified maximum length.

 ## Binary Data Types

-Used for storing binary data, such as images or serialized objects.
+Binary data types are used to store binary data, such as images or serialized objects:

-- `bytea`: Variable-length binary string.
+- **`bytea`**: A binary data type that can store variable-length binary strings.

 ## Date and Time Data Types

-These data types are used for storing date, time, and interval values.

-- `date`: Stores dates with the range from 4713 BC to 5874897 AD.
+PostgreSQL provides different data types to store date and time values:

-- `time`: Stores time of day without time zone information.
+- **`date`**: Stores date values with no time zone information (YYYY-MM-DD).
-- `time with time zone`: Stores time of day including time zone information.
+- **`time`**: Stores time values with no time zone information (HH:MM:SS).
-- `timestamp`: Stores date and time without time zone information.
+- **`timestamp`**: Stores date and time values with no time zone information.
-- `timestamp with time zone`: Stores date and time including time zone information.
+- **`timestamptz`**: Stores date and time values including time zone information.
-- `interval`: Represents a time span.
-Can be used to add or subtract from `timestamp`, `time`, and `date` data types.
+- **`interval`**: Stores a time interval, like the difference between two timestamps.

+## Boolean Data Type

+A simple data type to represent the truth values:

+- **`boolean`**: Stores a true or false value.

-## Enumeration Data Types
+## Enumerated Types

-Create custom data types that consist of a static, ordered set of values.
+You can also create custom data types, known as enumerated types, which consist of a static, ordered set of values:

-- `enum`: User-defined enumeration consisting of a static, ordered set of values.

-## Geometric Data Types

-Used for storing geometric or spatial data, such as points, lines, and polygons.

-- `point`: Represents a two-dimensional point (x, y).
-- `line`: Represents a two-dimensional line.
-- `lseg`: Represents a two-dimensional line segment.
-- `box`: Represents a two-dimensional rectangular box.
-- `circle`: Represents a two-dimensional circle.
-- `polygon`: Represents a two-dimensional closed path with an arbitrary number of points.
+- **`CREATE TYPE`**: Used to define your custom enumerated type with a list of allowed values.

-## Network Address Data Types
+## Geometric and Network Data Types

-Store Internet Protocol (IP) addresses and subnet masks.
+PostgreSQL provides special data types to work with geometric and network data:

+- **`point`, `line`, `lseg`, `box`, `polygon`, `path`, `circle`**: Geometric data types to store points, lines, and various shapes.
-- `cidr`: Stands for "Classless Inter-Domain Routing."
-Stores network IP addresses and subnet masks.
+- **`inet`, `cidr`**: Network data types to store IP addresses and subnets.
-- `inet`: Stores IP addresses for both IPv4 and IPv6, along with an optional subnet mask.
-- `macaddr`: Stores Media Access Control (MAC) addresses for network interfaces.

-## Bit Strings Data Types

-Store fixed or variable length bit strings.

-- `bit(n)`: A fixed-length bit string with a length of `n` bits.
-- `bit varying(n)`: A variable-length bit string with a maximum length of `n` bits.
-Also known as `varbit(n)`.

-## UUID Data Type

-- `uuid`: Stores Universally Unique Identifiers (UUID) - 128-bit values.

-## JSON Data Types

-Store JSON (JavaScript Object Notation) and JSONB (Binary JSON) data types for more complex data structures.

-- `json`: Stores JSON data as plain text.
-- `jsonb`: Stores JSON data in a binary format.

-Knowing and understanding these data types allows the DBA to design efficient and accurate database schemas, select the appropriate data type for each column, and optimize performance.
+In summary, PostgreSQL offers a broad range of data types that cater to different types of information.
+Understanding these data types and how to use them effectively will help you design efficient database schemas and optimize your database performance.